-November 20, 2013: GIS Day!
-UNCW is hosting a day of activities with the community, middle school students, alumni, and faculty and students conducting research.
-Please see the schedule below for more information and also fill out the registration form so that we can make sure there are enough refreshements for the Research Symposium!
+Thursday, November 20, 2014: GIS Day!
+The Department of Geography and Geology at UNCW is hosting a day of activities to celebrate GIS, remote sensing, and spatial analysis.
+Students, faculty, staff and members of our regional and local community are invited to come check out these events!
+Please fill out and submit the registration form so that we can make sure there are enough refreshements for the Research Symposium!

-UNCW alumni and GIS Professionals will meet with current students to talk about geospatial careers.
+UNCW alumni will meet with current undergrad and graduate students to talk about geospatial careers.

 Visitor Parking: Please use M Lot which is located next to the baseball field.
 See the campus map

 Are you interested in advancing STEM education?
 Check out this paper about how to use GIS to improve STEM education.